 The functional currency for each of the Company's wholly owned foreign subsidiaries is generally the applicable local currency.
-In accordance with ASC Topic 830 "Foreign Currency Matters", the translation of foreign currency each ange foreign currency each ange rates in effect at the balance sheet date and for revenue and expense accounts using average foreign currency exchange rates.
+In accordance with ASC Topic 830 "Foreign Currency Matters", the translation of foreign currencies into U.S. dollars is performed for assets and liabilities using current foreign currency exchange rates in effect at the balance sheet date and for revenue and expense accounts using average foreign currency exchange rates during the period.
+Capital accounts are translated at historical foreign currency exchange rates.
 Translation gains and losses are included in stockholders' equity as a component of accumulated other comprehensive income.
 Adjustments that arise from foreign currency exchange rate changes on transactions, primarily driven by intercompany transactions, denominated in a currency other than the functional currency are included in other expense, net on the Consolidated Statements of Operations.